Peter-Schorn/SpotifyAPIExampleApp/README.md

 # SpotifyAPIExampleApp
-An Example App that demonstrates the usage of SpotifyAPI.
+An Example App that demonstrates the usage of [SpotifyAPI](https://github.com/Peter-Schorn/SpotifyAPI), a Swift library for the Spotify web API.

 Requires Xcode 12 and iOS 14.